 When lease audits are considered, they are usually conceived of as “ a tenant’s tool” to ensure rental expenses line up with the market.
 Indeed, the document on multifamily property inspections by the MBA (Mortgage Bankers Association), who consider themselves the resource in property inspections for multifamily apartments, and CRE more generally, is telling: their Reference Guide on Commercial and Multifamily Property Inspections devotes a single page (out of 124) to lease auditing.

 When you’re buying an income-generating multifamily property, the leases determine how much money the property will generate (of course).
-For this reason, any acquisition due diligence checklist should include a substantive lease audit report.
+For this reason, any due diligence checklist should include a substantive lease audit report.

 - Interior Unit Inspections